velicki/Simple_Calculator/README.md

 6. Code Organization: Organizing the code into functions and modules improved code readability and maintainability.
 I learned how to structure the code effectively, separate concerns, and encapsulate functionality into reusable components.

-Overall, developing the Mini Calculator project provided me with valuable hands-on experience in Python programming, GUI development with Tkinter, arithmetic operations, error handling, user interface design, and software development best practices.
+Overall, developing the Simple Calculator project provided me with valuable hands-on experience in Python programming, GUI development with Tkinter, arithmetic operations, error handling, user interface design, and software development best practices.
 It enhanced my skills and knowledge in various areas of software engineering and prepared me for future projects and challenges

 ________________________________________________